jahtzee/Clipboard_OCR/README.md

 # Clipboard_OCR
 Provides optical character recognition for images pulled from the clipboard.
-Build and tested for Windows 10 with Anaconda 3.
+Built and tested for Windows 10 with Anaconda 3.

 Usage: